sahermuhamed1/Credit-Default-Risk-Prediction-Clustering-project/README.md

-# implementing a Credit Default Risk Prediction & Clustering project
+# Credit Default Risk Prediction & Customer Clustering

+This project implements a machine learning pipeline to predict credit default risk and includes modules for customer segmentation using clustering.
+The solution is modularized into a Python package structure and exposed via a Flask web application for real-time predictions.

 **Objective:**
 Build an end-to-end pipeline on the **UCI Credit Card Default dataset** to: